Ain Khaled

-Ain Khaled (عين خالد) is a district in the municipality of Al Rayyan in Qatar.
-Found on the outskirts of the capital city Doha, the area is historically known for its well which served the people of Doha and neighboring villages.
+Ain Khaled (عين خالد) is a Qatari district in the municipality of Al Rayyan.
+Located on the outskirts of the capital Doha, the area is historically known for its well which served the people of Doha and neighboring villages.

 Etymology

-The first word in the district's name, "Ain", is an Arabic word reserved for natural underground water sources.
+The first word in the district's name, ain, is an Arabic word reserved for natural underground water sources.
 Formerly, the district was known as "Ain Al Seneem", with "Al Seneem" being the name of a local well.
 However, the district's name was later changed to "Ain Khaled", in honor of a respected local who went by that name.